lhenneman/coal_exposure_longterm/readme.md

     calculating region-specific relative expected population-weighted
     exposure.

-#### scripts that reproduce results in the manuscript
+#### Scripts that reproduce results in the manuscript

-1.  `exposure_disparities.R` Population-weighted exposure disparity
+3.  `exposure_disparities.R` Population-weighted exposure disparity
     calculations, including absolute and relative differences.
 This script reproduces many of the figures in the manuscript and supplement
-2.  `exposure_contributed_avoided.R` population-weighted exposure
+4.  `exposure_contributed_avoided.R` population-weighted exposure
     contributed and avoided by individual facilities